LIFE AND METAPHORIC MESSAGES OF SHEIKH FARID

 settled in a remote and uninhabited village called Ajodhan on the shores of the Sutlej River, which later came to be known as Pakpattan.
 Guru Nanak and Bhai Mardana, during their travels across Asia, visited Pakpattan on two occasions.

-Shiekh Farid's spiritual message is inscribed in his 132 verses (Sabads) in Guru Granth Sahib.
+Sheikh Farid's spiritual message is inscribed in his 134 sabads (verses) in Guru Granth Sahib.

 Page 1